Jaeyoung0209/FluidSimulation/README.md

 https://github.com/user-attachments/assets/9ac87623-6291-4c10-af37-18d4b60c6e07

-The difference between how the body of fluid behaves when the droplet that has been picked up is pushed down highlights the difference made by the change in visocity.
+The difference between how the body of fluid behaves when the droplet that has been picked up is pushed down highlights the difference made by the change in viscosity.
+The velocities of particles in high-viscosity setting are less affected by the movement of surrounding particles, which makes sense considering the definition of viscosity is the measure of fluid's resistance to flow.